 Three preference questions were asked related to the land use component of the alternatives.
-The responses to the first question indicated that respondents were very supportive of encouraging "more infill, redevelopment, and somewhat higher density development."
-For the Region, only 5 percent of respondents indicated it is not important and 69 percent indicated it is very important.
-Comments received cited a number of benefits of encouraging this type of development, and suggested that retired individuals and Millennials increasingly prefer to live in urban areas where they do not need to drive to various destinations.
+The responses to the first question indicated that respondents were very supportive of encouraging "more infill, redevelopment, and somewhat higher-density development."
+For the Region, only 5 percent of respondents indicated that type of development and redevelopment is not important and 69 percent indicated it is very important.
+Comments received Participants generally supported more compact and walkable development and there was significant support for the improved and expanded public transit services under Alternatives I and II.

+Regionally, 69% of respondents indicated it is very important, and only 5% indicated it is not important, to encourage "more infill, redevelopment, and somewhat higherdensity development." cited a number of benefits of encouraging this type of development, and suggested that retired individuals and Millennials increasingly prefer to live in urban areas where they do not need to drive to various destinations.
 There were also numerous comments indicating a need to avoid gentrification and displacement of existing residents, citing the potential for increased property values associated with redevelopment and TOD in existing urban areas under Alternatives I and II.

-When asked about whether to recommend "a land development pattern that reflects development trends from the past 20-25 years, including very low density development" respondents were more divided, with 48 percent indicating it is not important, but the majority still indicated it is somewhat or very important.
+When asked about whether to recommend "a land development pattern that reflects development trends from the past 20 to 25 years, including very low-density development" respondents were more divided, with 48 percent indicating it is not important, but the majority still indicated it is somewhat or very important.
 There were a number of comments citing that development is often based on real estate market forces although some suggested more education and action is necessary to achieve more compact development.

 One of the notable differences in land use between the alternatives was a shift from more development in the Medium Lot Neighborhood land use category (primarily single-family homes on lots between 1/4 and 1/2 acre in size) under the Trend to more development in the Small Lot Traditional Neighborhood land use category (mix of housing types and businesses with single-family homes on lots of 1/4 acre or less) under Alternative Plans I and II.
-When asked which of the two types of new development should be encouraged, 77 percent indicated support for the more walkable, transitsupporting Small Lot Traditional Neighborhood development over the larger yards offered in a Medium Lot Neighborhood development.
+When asked which of the two types of new development should be encouraged, 77 percent indicated support for the more walkable, transit-supporting Small Lot Traditional Neighborhood development over the larger yards offered in a Medium Lot Neighborhood development.
 This was consistent with the many comments that expressed support for encouraging more compact, walkable development that can be served by transit.